ckswilliams/modOpenREM/docs/charts.rst

 value's distribution (figure 3).

 Bar charts can be plotted with a series per x-ray system (figure 4).
-This can be done by activating `Plot a series per system` in the `Chart options`.
+This can be toggled using the `Plot a series per system` checkbox in the `Chart options`.

 .. figure:: img/ChartCTMeanDLPperSystem.png
    :figwidth: 50%